Advancing health care safety in Massachusetts

 Icon EHR

-Join the pilot: Automated adverse event monitoring
+Automated adverse event monitoring in hospitals

 Icon medical document